 Brief cranial nerve examination

-- Tested using bottles containing characteristic substances such as peppermint, coffee or vanilla and ask the patient to identify each in turn.
+- Tested using bottles containing characteristic substances such as peppermint, coffee or vanilla.
+Ask the patient to identify each in turn.

 - Test each nostril separately and occlude the other.

-- If such bottles are not available, simply ask the patient if he has any problems with smell or taste.
+- If such bottles are not available, simply ask the patient if he or she has any problems with smell or taste.